 The Devlin lab at Harvard Medical School uses strategies from chemical biology to study the human microbiome.
-Our goal is to control the chemistry of human-associated bacteria in order to better understand how the microbiome affects human health and disease.
+Our goal is to control the chemistry of human-associated bacteria in order to understand how the microbiome affects human health and disease.
 The lab leverages expertise from different fields, including synthetic organic chemistry, molecular biology, microbiology, analytical chemistry, and bioinformatics.

 We currently have positions for graduate students and undergraduates.
 In particular, we are actively seeking (1) potential students with an organic chemistry background interested in using chemistry to study biological problems and (2) microbiologists / biochemists interested in studying the human microbiome.
 If you are interested, get in touch.